What is the SVN version control system?

 - Localized, which is deployed on your local computer.
 It stores file changes, which you made since the previous version, as a patch.
 Since data is stored locally, you may lose it in case of errors or any corruption.

-- Centralized, which stores all the versions of file changes within a single central server.
-Multiple users can have access to files on the server from their local computers and be aware of who checks out the files and what changes applies.
+- Centralized, which maintains a single central repository for versioned files and their change history.
+Multiple users can have access to files on the server from their local computers and be aware of who checks out the files and what changes apply.
 However, if the server is down, the changes cannot be pulled or saved and may be lost.
 Thus, it is recommended that you have a backup.

-- Distributed, which allows users to clone a repository along with the full history of changes on their local computers.
-In case of any issues with the server, users can share their copy of the project version through the remote repository and thus, avoid losing any data.
+- Distributed, which allows you to clone a repository along with the full history of changes on your local computers.
+In case of any issues with the server, you can share your copy of the project version through the remote repository and thus avoid losing any data.

 How SVN works